 Across North America, the GED exam is used by states and jurisdictions to award high school equivalency diplomas or certificates, depending on the state.

-The GED is an indication of students’ readiness for the employment market, job training programs, and whether they are ready to successfully attend credit-bearing, post-secondary college-level academic programs.
+The GED is an indication of students’ readiness for the employment market, job training programs, and whether they are ready to attend credit-bearing, post-secondary college-level academic programs successfully.

 The four GED subject tests cover the fundamental academic areas of Mathematical Reasoning, Reasoning Through Language Arts, Social Studies, and Science.

 The entire GED test exam will take approximately 7.5 hours to complete, but the modules can be taken one at a time if wished.
 The timing of the four tests is as follows: